AntMouss/Novelties-detection-project/README.md

 $J = \dfrac{\sum_{i=0}^{k}{Ji}}{k}$

-3.the process isn't the same for unsupervised case , we append every words cluster for each topics then we compute the total jaccard similarity.
+3.the process isn't the same for unsupervised case , we append every cluster of words for each topic then we compute the total Jaccard similarity.

 4.finally , we will classifie the change rate between two windows using normal distribution classifier .
 The final result is a range percentiles :